5. Compute on Spider

 5.3.2.
 GPU jobs

-• Access to the GPU paritions needs to be requested and received.
+Access to the GPU partitions needs to be requested and granted before you can make use of them.

 5.4.
 Slurm partitions